-- 1. In the camera's web interface, go to System > Edge-to-edge > Radar pairing. - 2.
-Enter the host name, user name, and password of the radar. - 3.
+- 1. In the camera's web interface, go to System > Edge-to-edge > Pairing. - 2.
+Click Add and select the pairing type Radar from the drop-down list. - 3.
+Enter the host name, user name, and password of the radar. - 4.
 Click Connect to pair the devices.
 When the connection is established, the radar settings will be available in the camera's web interface.